Skip to Content

 Language in Barcelona

 Barcelona is located in Catalonia, which is an autonomous region in Spain, with its own language and culture.
 This means that both Spanish and Catalan are the official languages of Barcelona.
 If you are looking for similarities between Spanish and Catalan, well, you won’t really find any – I found that they were completely different.
+In fact, I thought Catalan was more similar to French.

 Safety in Barcelona

-As with any other solo trip, please use caution and common sense while in Barcelona.
+As with any trip, please use caution and common sense while in Barcelona.
 As mentioned above, don’t walk around late at night.
 Don’t go anywhere with strangers.
 Don’t drink too much.
 Always watch your surroundings.

-While violent crime is very rare in Barcelona, petty crime, such as pickpocketing is a major concern.
-This is especially true in tourist-heavy areas such as Las Ramblas and on the beach at Barceloneta, and on public transport.
 It is said that the pickpockets here are *very* sneaky so keep your guard up at all times!
 Always, always, always keep a close eye on your belongings!
-I generally keep all my important belongings in a cross body that has a metal chain (like this one or this one), that stays on my person at all times.
-A money belt may also be a good idea.
+I generally keep all my important belongings in a cross body that has a metal chain, that stays on my person at all times.
+A money belt or anti-theft purse may also be a good idea.

 Also be aware that tourist scams are commons in areas such as Las Ramblas, so always keep your guard up!